 The Key to Energy Management

 JadeTrack partners with participating organizations like Wendy’s.
 We provide their team with the tools to track the energy efficiency of all their facilities in a user-friendly platform.
-Because, when you have all the data in one place it’s easy to start putting it into action.
+When you have all your data in one place it’s easy to start putting it into action.

 But sometimes you need a little help to get started.

 JadeTrack helps you visualize and track all your existing energy data in one place, making it easy to start identifying opportunities that maximize savings.
-Learn how to create an energy benchmarking plan for your business.
+Get started by creating an energy benchmarking plan for your buildings.